Thiruvananthapuram

-Being India's largest city in the deep south, it is strategically prominent and hosts the Southern Air Command headquarters of the Indian Air Force, the Thumba Equatorial Rocket Launching Station and the upcoming Vizhinjam International Seaport.
-Thiruvananthapuram is a major tourist centre, known for the Padmanabhaswamy Temple, the beaches of Kovalam and Varkala, the backwaters of Poovar and Anchuthengu and its Western Ghats tracts of Ponmudi and the Agastya Mala.
 In 2012, Thiruvananthapuram was named the best Kerala city to live in, by a field survey conducted by The Times of India.
 In 2013, the city was ranked the fifteenth best city to live in India, in a survey conducted by India Today.
 Thiruvananthapuram was ranked the best Indian city for two consecutive years, 2015 and 2016, according to the Annual Survey of India's City-Systems (ASICS) conducted by the Janaagraha Centre for Citizenship and Democracy.
 The city was also selected as the best governed city in India in a survey conducted by Janaagraha Centre for citizenship and democracy in 2017.

 Etymology

-The city takes its name from Malayalam word thiru-anantha-puram (തിരുവനന്തപുരം [t̪iɾuʋɐnɐn̪d̪ɐpuɾɐm]), meaning "The City of Lord Ananta", referring to the deity of the Sri Padmanabhaswamy Temple located in the city.
+The city takes its name from the Malayalam word thiru-anantha-puram (തിരുവനന്തപുരം [t̪iɾuʋɐnɐn̪d̪ɐpuɾɐm]), meaning "The City of Lord Ananda", referring to the deity of the Sri Padmanabhaswamy Temple located in the city.
 Thiruvananthapuram is also known in literature, and popular reference as Ananthapuri, derived from the Sanskrit word Syanandurapuram, meaning "The City of Bliss" in Carnatic kirtanas composed by Swathi Thirunal, erstwhile Maharaja of Travancore.
 The city was officially referred to as Trivandrum until 1991 (Trivandrum being the anglicised name of the town), when the government decided to reinstate the city's original name Thiruvananthapuram.
+The city was also called as Anandapatnam or Anandapatam in Tamil and Telugu languages meaning "The City of Ananda" which is the same to meaning for the original name.

 History

+Pre Historic Period

 Thiruvananthapuram is a relatively modern region with trading traditions dating back to 1000 BCE.
 It is believed that the ships of King Solomon landed in a port called Ophir (now Poovar) in Thiruvananthapuram in 1036 BCE.
 The city was the trading post of spices, sandalwood and ivory.
 However, the ancient political and cultural history of the city was almost entirely independent from that of the rest of Kerala.

-The Chera dynasty governed the area of Malabar Coast between Alappuzha in the south to Kasaragod in the north.
-This included Palakkad Gap, Coimbatore, Salem, and Kolli Hills.
-The region around Coimbatore was ruled by the Cheras during Sangam period between c. first and the fourth centuries CE and it served as the eastern entrance to the Palakkad Gap, the principal trade route between the Malabar Coast and Tamil Nadu.
-However the southern region of present-day Kerala state (The coastal belt between Thiruvananthapuram and Alappuzha) was under Ay dynasty, who was more related to the Pandya dynasty of Madurai.